CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 {{< tabs "TabID102 ">}}
 {{< tab "NVUE Commands ">}}

 To cancel a scheduled telemetry job, run the `nv action cancel system telemetry hft job <job-id> profile <profile-id>` command.
+Run the `nv show system telemetry hft job` command to see the list of job IDs.

 The following example cancels all jobs for profile `profile1`: